liboyang0112/TRExFitter/README.rst

      * Title            : title of the shape factor

   * Systematic:
      * Samples             : comma-separated list of samples on which to apply the systematic
      * Regions             : comma-separated list of regions where to apply the systematic
      * Exclude             : comma-separated list of samples/regions to exclude
+     * ExcludeRegionSample : comma-separated list of region:sample to exclude
      * Type                : can be HISTO, OVERALL or SHAPE (this refers to the HistFactory Shape Systematic, i.e. uncorrelated bin-by-bin)
      * Title               : title of the systematic (will be shown in plots)
      * Category            : major category to which the systematic belongs (instrumental, theory, ttbar, ...): used to split pulls plot for same category
      * HistoPathUp         : only for option HIST, for HISTO or SHAPE systematic: histogram file path for systematic up variation
      * HistoPathDown       : only for option HIST, for HISTO or SHAPE systematic: histogram file path for systematic down variation
      * HistoPathSufUp      : only for option HIST, for HISTO or SHAPE systematic: suffix of the histogram file names for systematic up variation
      * HistoPathSufDown    : only for option HIST, for HISTO or SHAPE systematic: suffix of the histogram file names for systematic down variation
      * HistoFileUp         : only for option HIST, for HISTO or SHAPE systematic: histogram file name for systematic up variation
      * HistoFileDown       : only for option HIST, for HISTO or SHAPE systematic: histogram file name for systematic down variation
      * HistoFileSufUp      : only for option HIST, for HISTO or SHAPE systematic: suffix of the histogram file names for systematic up variation
      * HistoFileSufDown    : only for option HIST, for HISTO or SHAPE systematic: suffix of the histogram file names for systematic down variation
      * HistoNameUp         : only for option HIST, for HISTO or SHAPE systematic: histogram name for systematic up variation
      * HistoNameDown       : only for option HIST, for HISTO or SHAPE systematic: histogram name for systematic down variation
      * HistoNameSufUp      : only for option HIST, for HISTO or SHAPE systematic: suffix of the histogram names for systematic up variation
      * HistoNameSufDown    : only for option HIST, for HISTO or SHAPE systematic: suffix of the histogram names for systematic down variation
      * NtuplePath(s)Up     : only for option NTUP, for HISTO or SHAPE systematic: ntuple file path(s) for systematic up variation
-     * NtuplePath(s)Down: only for option NTUP, for HISTO or SHAPE systematic: ntuple file path(s) for systematic down variation
+     * NtuplePath(s)Down   : only for option NTUP, for HISTO or SHAPE systematic: ntuple file path(s) for systematic down variation
      * NtuplePathSufUp     : only for option NTUP, for HISTO or SHAPE systematic: suffix of the ntuple file paths for systematic up variation
-     * NtuplePathSufDown: only for option NTUP, for HISTO or SHAPE systematic: suffix of the ntuple file paths for systematic down variation
+     * NtuplePathSufDown   : only for option NTUP, for HISTO or SHAPE systematic: suffix of the ntuple file paths for systematic down variation
      * NtupleFile(s)Up     : only for option NTUP, for HISTO or SHAPE systematic: ntuple file name(s) for systematic up variation
-     * NtupleFile(s)Down: only for option NTUP, for HISTO or SHAPE systematic: ntuple file name(s) for systematic down variation
+     * NtupleFile(s)Down   : only for option NTUP, for HISTO or SHAPE systematic: ntuple file name(s) for systematic down variation
      * NtupleFileSufUp     : only for option NTUP, for HISTO or SHAPE systematic: suffix of the ntuple file names for systematic up variation
-     * NtupleFileSufDown: only for option NTUP, for HISTO or SHAPE systematic: suffix of the ntuple file names for systematic down variation
+     * NtupleFileSufDown   : only for option NTUP, for HISTO or SHAPE systematic: suffix of the ntuple file names for systematic down variation
      * NtupleName(s)Up     : only for option NTUP, for HISTO or SHAPE systematic: ntuple name(s) for systematic up variation
-     * NtupleName(s)Down: only for option NTUP, for HISTO or SHAPE systematic: ntuple name(s) for systematic down variation
+     * NtupleName(s)Down   : only for option NTUP, for HISTO or SHAPE systematic: ntuple name(s) for systematic down variation
      * NtupleNameSufUp     : only for option NTUP, for HISTO or SHAPE systematic: suffix of the ntuple names for systematic up variation
-     * NtupleNameSufDown: only for option NTUP, for HISTO or SHAPE systematic: suffix of the ntuple names for systematic down variation
+     * NtupleNameSufDown   : only for option NTUP, for HISTO or SHAPE systematic: suffix of the ntuple names for systematic down variation
      * WeightUp            : only for option NTUP, for HISTO or SHAPE systematic: weight for systematic up variation
      * WeightDown          : only for option NTUP, for HISTO or SHAPE systematic: weight for systematic down variation
      * WeightSufUp         : only for option NTUP, for HISTO or SHAPE systematic: additional weight for systematic up variation
      * WeightSufDown       : only for option NTUP, for HISTO or SHAPE systematic: additional weight for systematic down variation
      * IgnoreWeight        : only for option NTUP: if set, the corresponding weight (present in Job, Sample or Region) will be ignored for this systematic
      * Symmetrisation      : can be ONESIDED or TWOSIDED (...); for no symmetrisation, skip the line
      * Smoothing           : smoothing code to apply; use 40 for default smoothing; for no smoothing, skip the line
      * OverallUp           : for OVERALL systematic: the relative "up" shift (0.1 means +10%)
      * OverallDown         : for OVERALL systematic: the relative "down" shift (-0.1 means -10%)
      * ScaleUp             : for OVERALL, HISTO or SHAPE systematic: scale difference between "up" and nominal by a factor
      * ScaleDown           : for OVERALL, HISTO or SHAPE systematic: scale difference between "down" and nominal by a factor
      * ReferenceSample     : if this is specified, the syst variation is evaluated w.r.t. this reference sample (often a GHOST sample) instead of the nominal, and then the relative difference is propagated to nominal; NOTE: also the overall relative difference is propagated
-     * KeepNormForSamples: list of samples (or sum of samples, in the form smp1+smp2), comma separated, for which the systematic gets shape only in each region
+     * KeepNormForSamples  : list of samples (or sum of samples, in the form smp1+smp2), comma separated, for which the systematic gets shape only in each region
      * PreSmoothing        : if set to TRUE, a TH1::Smooth-based smoothing is applied, prior to the usual smoothing (if set)
      * SubtractRefSampleVar: if set to TRUE, the relative variation of the ReferenceSample will be linearily subtracted from the relative variation of each affected sample, for the same systematic - this is relevant e.g. for Full JER SmearingModel, where data would be the reference sample